 - Distribute assets and property in a clear, efficient manner;

 - Avoid all unnecessary taxes, fees, and claims from creditors;

 - Protect your rights and interests in the event that you become incapacitated;

 - Lay out plans for your end-of-life care choices and future healthcare needs;

 - Provide protection to your minor children and any other dependents; and

 - Help to pave the way for a smooth resolution, reducing the possibility of family bickering and other disputes.

 In other words, a comprehensive estate plan — which your will should be apart of — must take care of all issues related to your estate.
 Many people mistakenly believe that estate planning is only for the wealthy or that it is only something for older people.
 This could not be further from the truth: you are never too young to start thinking about your estate plan.
 We want every adult to have an effective estate plan in place — so that rights and interests are fully protected, no matter what happens.
 Remember, your estate plan is never set in stone.
 Life changes; you can always modify your estate plan to make sure that it is fully updated for your current situation.

 Get Help From Our San Antonio Estate Planning Lawyers Today

 At Weisinger Law Firm, PLLC, our team is committed to helping you and your family achieve security and peace through careful estate planning.
 We offer a full range of estate planning services to clients throughout Bexar County — including drafting wills, creating trusts, preparing advance healthcare directives, and much more.
-To set up a free, fully private estate planning consultation, please do not hesitate to contact our San Antonio law office at (210) 201-2635.
+To set up a fully private estate planning consultation, please do not hesitate to contact our San Antonio law office at (210) 201-2635.